khadgachy07/interview_questions/ques.md

-## a quick look to interview practise
+## a quick look to interview questions
 ```bash
 Collection taken from Blockchain interns (from codeeater)
 ** data structures concepts